Skip to content

 • Manual marking method: Use a slit lamp microscope to directly mark positions such as 3, 6, and 9 o’clock.

-Step 2: IOL insertion and axis alignment
+Step 2: IOL insertion and alignment

 Postoperative follow-up: